ozanj/student_list_hsls/slides/student_list.md

 Standardized college entrance exams and AP exams as racialized inputs

-- Racial/ethnic differences in test-taking and test scores a function of historic/contemporary school segregation, differences in school funding and access to curricula (e.g., Reardon, Kalogrides, and Shores, 2019; Rodriguez and Hernandez-Hamed, 2020)
+- Racial/ethnic differences in test-taking and test scores a function of historic/contemporary school segregation, differences in school funding, differences in access to curricula (e.g., Reardon, Kalogrides, and Shores, 2019; Rodriguez and Hernandez-Hamed, 2020)
 <!-- - Concerns about bias in question items (e.g., and Freedle, 2003; Santelices and Wilson, 2010) -->